SBkev/cs140-ex06-zipcode_public/README.md

 Testing the code for this project is similar to running your code as outlined above.
-In the drop-down menu in the upper right-hand corner select the configuration `ComplexNumbers_Gtest` and press the play button next to it.
+In the drop-down menu in the upper right-hand corner select the configuration `Zipcode_Gtest` and press the play button next to it.
 In the **Run** view below the code you should see the output of running these tests.
 It should look something like this: